The geometry and DSZ quantization of four-dimensional supergravity: Introduction

 The configuration space of the DSZ quantization of bosonic supergravity determined by $(\pi,\cH,\cG)$ and $(P_{\frt},\cJ)$ is given by triples $(g,s,\cA)$, where $g$ and $s$ are as defined above and $\cA$ is a connection on $P^s_{\frt}$, which describes both the electric and magnetic potentials of the theory.
 The Maxwell equations become a first-order condition on the connections of $P_{\frt}$ which depends on the Hodge operator of $g$ and the polarization $\cJ$.
-In particular, we obtain the global and duality-covariant equations of motion of the universal bosonic sector of four-dimensional ungauged supergravity on $(P_{\frt},\cJ)$ in terms of the variables $(g,s,\cA)$.
+In particular, this gives the global and duality-covariant equations of motion of the universal bosonic sector of four-dimensional ungauged supergravity on $(P_{\frt},\cJ)$ in terms of the variables $(g,s,\cA)$.

 Using this geometric and gauge-theoretic formulation of bosonic supergravity, we study its group of continuous and discrete U-duality transformations, which we characterize through short exact sequences involving the group of automorphisms of $P_{\frt}$ and its adjoint bundle.
 In general, these groups can differ markedly from their local counterparts considered in the physics literature \cite{Hull:1994ys}.
 In this regard, we emphasize the dependence of U-duality groups on the \emph{type}\footnote{This is a classical notion in the theory of symplectic lattices see for instance \cite{Debarre} or \cite[Appendix B]{LazaroiuShahbaziAGT} for more details.} of the corresponding Siegel modular group and of the isomorphism class of the Siegel system $Z$, a point which does not appear to have been noticed in the supergravity literature.
 In particular, the explicit computation of the discrete U-duality groups becomes a hard arithmetic problem in the theory of automorphisms of local systems.
-As an application of the framework that we develop, we show that group of discrete electromagnetic duality transformations is the \emph{discrete remnant} of the unbased group of automorphisms of $P_{\frt}$.
-This clarifies the geometric origin of U-duality in supergravity.
+As an application of the framework that we develop, we show that the group of discrete electromagnetic duality transformations of a four-dimensional supergravity is the \emph{discrete remnant} of the unbased group of automorphisms of $P_{\frt}$.
+This clarifies the geometric origin of U-duality in supergravity in terms of a particular class of \emph{gauge transformatons} of $\cP_{\frt}$.

 The geometric formulation described in this paper provides the basis of the mathematical framework necessary to investigate the differential-geometric problems arising in four-dimensional supergravity.
 In particular, it allows for a mathematically rigorous formulation of the geometric constraints imposed by supersymmetry through the corresponding Killing spinor equations, in the spirit of \cite{Cortes:2018lan}, thus opening the way for developing the mathematical theory of supergravity supersymmetric solutions and moduli spaces of such.